- 27,000 ft-long, 23 foot diameter tunnel

 - Near-surface SOE consists of Secant Piles, Slurry (Diaphragm Walls); Cement

 - Bentonite Wall with Soldier Piles, Secant Pile Wall with Soldier Piles; Soldier Pile with Timber or Steel Plate Lagging

 - EPB-MTBM tunneling for Mt.
 Olivet Rd Diversion Sewer

 - Learn more about the Northeast Boundary Tunnel Project by visiting DC Water’s Project Page: Northeast Boundary Tunnel Project | DCWater.com

-Brierley Associates is serving as the Prime Designer and Engineer-of-Record.
-Brierley is progressing the 30% design documents prepared for bidding to final “Released for Construction.”
-Brierley is also managing design sub-consultants including traffic engineering/control, noise/vibration, risk management, and concrete durability specialists.
+Brierley Associates served as the Prime Designer and Engineer-of-Record.
+Brierley progressed the 30% design documents prepared for bidding to final “Released for Construction.”
+Brierley also managed design sub-consultants including traffic engineering/control, noise/vibration, risk management, and concrete durability specialists.